Day 1 - Home Country - Departure

 Day 15 - Toliara - Ranohira

 We follow the really excellent highway, the N7, on a slow ascend back up into the mountains; we even have a proper 1.056 meters high mountain pass to cross.
-Around noon, we stop at Ilakaka, sapphire boomtown where we have lunch.
+Around noon, we stop at Ilakaka, a sapphire boomtown where we have lunch.
 We visit the mines and do a workshop.
 Next, it is only a one-hour ride to Ranohira, where we spend the night.

 Day 16 - Ranohira - visit Isalo National Park